 Framework API

-The framework is organised as a small set of cooperating packages that expose both Streamlit primitives (pages, widgets, orchestration helpers) and the worker-side orchestration logic.
+The framework is organised as a small set of cooperating packages that expose both web-interface primitives (pages, widgets, orchestration helpers) and the worker-side orchestration logic.
 Start here when you need to automate project setup, build new nodes, or integrate with the AGILab distributor.

 Core packages